HarshChandravanshi/DHL-Logistics-Facility-Data-Analytics/README.md

 Additionally, we utilized the analyzed data to create a dashboard that included various interactive visualizations.
 This dashboard featured insightful components such as the "Top N Deliveries by State and City" and "Top 3 State Deliveries."
 These components allowed for quick identification of the most significant delivery volumes and hotspots, assisting in resource allocation and operational planning.

 Furthermore, our analysis resulted in the creation of a summary chart and a bar chart showing deliveries.
 These visualizations provided a concise summary of key delivery metrics, such as total deliveries and delivery status breakdown, enabling stakeholders to gain a quick and comprehensive understanding of the overall performance.

+Overall, our DHL Logistics Facility Data Analytics project utilizing IBM Cognos Analytics has provided actionable insights into the delivery operations of DHL.
+The creation of analysis charts, interactive dashboards, and visualizations has enhanced decision-making processes, enabling stakeholders to optimize resource allocation, identify key delivery trends, and improve overall operational efficiency.

 # Case Study: Analysis of Medical Premium charges for insurers using IBM Watson Studio and ML